-These aren’t your typical prayers for healing after surgery because: 1) They’re inspired by Jesus’ temptation in the desert (Jesus wasn’t praying for healing from shoulder surgery — but I sure am!
-And I’m slowly walking through Matthew, so my tips for healing prayers are woven into the tempter’s attempts to destroy Jesus Christ); and 2) These “prayers for healing” grew from what Jesus didn’t say and do.
+These aren’t your typical prayers for healing because they’re inspired by Jesus’ temptation in the desert – even though Jesus wasn’t praying for healing after surgery.
+I am, and I’m also walking through Matthew.
+My tips for healing prayers are woven into the accuser’s attempts to destroy Jesus Christ.
+Also, these “prayers for healing” grew from what Jesus didn’t say and do.

 Why am I praying for healing?
 I’m glad you asked!
 Nine months ago I broke my shoulder while running.
 I tripped on a crack on the sidewalk and ripped my arm bone (humerus, but it wasn’t very humorous) from my shoulder socket (Glenohumeral joint).
 The orthopedic surgeon used a metal plate and eight bone-sized screws to put my shoulder pack together; three days ago the same surgeon removed the plate and screws.
 Hence, I’m writing about prayers for healing after surgery…but I don’t want to share the same tired old “how to pray for healing” tips.

 I wrote Prayers for Healing and Recovery After Surgery after my first shoulder surgery.
 “When you’re saying prayers for healing and recovery after surgery — whether you’re praying for yourself or a loved one — prepare for dark nights because they are the worst.
 I couldn’t lie down after my shoulder operation, and it never occurred to me to get a neck pillow (which is an excellent gift for a patient after surgery!).
 I sat up all night long on the living room sofa, popping pain pills and worrying that I’d get addicted.
 I prayed, but didn’t really feel God’s presence.
 I was in too much pain.”